• Home

 Play The World’s Most Boring Tower Defense Game

 For many years I struggled to teach my students how to make the leap from designing tabletop games to designing video games.
-In particular, students without a programming background would consistently have problems defining a video game design as a series of concrete steps that do not leave gaping holes in the game algorithms.
+In particular, students without a programming backgrounThe World's Most Boring Tower Defense Gamed would consistently have problems defining a video game design as a series of concrete steps that do not leave gaping holes in the game algorithms.

 Then one semester I taught my students flowcharting and had them create a flowchart that could play a simple game theory style game that I had designed.
 As if by magic, these students had no problem creating video game designs.
 Ever since that semester, I have always introduced students to video game design by starting with flowcharting.
 It has become my magical “turn you into a game designer” wand.